-Under various agreements, the Company may be required to pay royalties and make milestone payments.
+Under various agreements, the Company will be required to pay royalties and make milestone payments.
 These agreements include the following:

-- Under the Company's acquisition agreement with OSI (Eyetech), Inc., which agreement is now held by OSI Pharmaceuticals, Inc., ("OSI Pharmaceuticals"), a subsidiary of Astellas US, LLC, for rights to particular anti-PDGF aptamers, including Fovista, the Company is obligated to pay to OSI Pharmaceuticals future one-time payments of \$12.0 million in the aggregate upon marketing approval in the United States and the European Union of a covered anti-PDGF product.
-The Company is also obligated to pay to OSI Pharmaceuticals a royalty at a low single-digit percentage of net sales of any covered anti-PDGF product the Company successfully commercializes. - Under a license agreement with Archemix Corp., ("Archemix"), with respect to pharmaceutical products comprised of or derived from any anti-PDGF aptamer, the Company is obligated to make future payments to Archemix of up to an aggregate of \$14.0 million if the Company achieves specified clinical and regulatory milestones with respect to Fovista, up to an aggregate of \$3.0 million if the Company achieves specified commercial milestones with respect to Fovista and, for each other anti-PDGF aptamer product that the Company may develop under the agreement, up to an aggregate of approximately \$18.8 million if the Company achieves specified clinical and regulatory milestones and up to an aggregate of \$3.0 million if the Company achieves specified commercial milestones.
-No royalties are payable to Archemix under this license agreement.
-From inception through December 31, 2013, the Company has made payments of approximately \$4.8 million resulting from this agreement, including a \$2.5 million payment to Archemix that was triggered by the initiation of the Company's Phase 3 clinical program for Fovista in August 2013.
+- Under an acquisition agreement with OSI (Eyetech), Inc. for rights to particular anti-PDGF aptamers, including Fovista, the Company is obligated to pay to OSI Pharmaceuticals one-time payments of \$12.0 million in the aggregate upon marketing approval in the United States and the European Union, of a covered anti-PDGF product.
+The Company is also obligated to pay to OSI Pharmaceuticals a royalty at a low single-digit percentage of net sales of any covered anti-PDGF product it successfully commercializes. - Under a license agreement with Archemix Corp., or Archemix, with respect to pharmaceutical products comprised of or derived from anti-PDGF aptamers, the Company is obligated to make payments to Archemix of up to an aggregate of \$16.5 million in additional payments if it achieves specified clinical and regulatory milestones with respect to Fovista, including a payment of \$2.5 million that will be triggered by the initiation of its planned Phase 3 clinical program of Fovista.
+In addition, the Company is obligated to make payments to Archemix up to an aggregate of \$3.0 million if it achieves specified commercial milestones with respect to Fovista and, for each other anti-PDGF aptamer product that it may develop under the agreement, up to an aggregate of approximately \$18.8 million if it achieves specified clinical and regulatory milestones and up to an aggregate of \$3.0 million if it achieves specified commercial milestones.
+From inception through December 31, 2012, the Company has made approximately \$2.3 million in payments resulting from this agreement. - Under a license agreement with Archemix with respect to pharmaceutical products derived from anti-C5 aptamers, for each anti-C5 aptamer product that the Company may develop under the agreement, including Zimura, it is obligated to make payments to Archemix of up to an aggregate of \$57.5 million if it achieves specified development, clinical and regulatory milestones and, as to all anti-C5 products under the agreement collectively, up to an aggregate of \$22.5 million if it achieves specified commercial milestones.
+From inception through December 31, 2012, the Company has made \$2.0 million in payments resulting from this agreement.

-12. Commitments and Contingencies (Continued)
+11. Commitments and Contingencies (Continued)